AlfredhoPranoto/mern-product-management/README.md

 ### Cause of the Problem
 This issue occurs because React Router is handling routing on the client-side.
 When a user refreshes or directly visits a route, the request is sent to the backend, which does not recognize the route and returns a 404 error.

-## Solution Tried but Did Not Work
+## Solution I tried but did not work
 To fix this, configure the Express server to always serve the frontend's `index.html` for unknown routes so that React Router can handle them.
 Add the following code to your `server.js` or `server.ts`:

 ```js